tobspr-games/shapez.io/README.md

 For most assets I use Adobe Photoshop, you can find them in `assets/`.

 You will need a <a href="https://www.codeandweb.com/texturepacker" target="_blank">Texture Packer</a> license in order to regenerate the atlas.
 If you don't have one but want to contribute assets, let me know and I might compile it for you.
+I'm currently switching to an open source solution but I can't give an estimate when thats done.